qwd/dev-site/content/en/docs/resource/glossary.md

 ## Android Package Name

-Open the <strong>AndroidManifest.xml</strong> configuration file of the Android project, and the content corresponding to the <strong>package</strong> attribute is the Package Name.
+Open the **AndroidManifest.xml** configuration file of the Android project, and the content corresponding to the **package** attribute is the Package Name.

 Android Package Name only support alphanumeric, dashes and underscores.